MikuVocaloid01/h3vr_variousvaultvictor/README.md

 - Modul-M14 Vaults and Parts

 #### When I feel like doing it
-- Rework of the parts menu because it's getting pretty crowded
+- Rework of the parts menu (panel 2) because it's getting pretty crowded
 - Proper progression (Pistols on first take supply point, shotguns on second, etc)
 - Some non-modular gun vaults